OfficeDev/office-js-docs-pr.pt-br/docs/develop/create-addin-commands.md

 - Um item de menu no nível raiz.
 - Uma lista de itens de submenu.

-Quando usado com **PrimaryCommandSurface**, o item de menu raiz é exibido como um botão na faixa de opções.
-Quando o botão é selecionado, o submenu é exibido como uma lista suspensa.
-Quando usado com **ContextMenu**, um item de menu com um submenu é inserido no menu de contexto.
-Em ambos os casos, cada item de submenu pode executar uma função JavaScript ou mostrar um painel de tarefas.
-Somente um nível de submenus é compatível no momento.
+When used with **PrimaryCommandSurface**, the root menu item displays as a button on the ribbon.
+When the button is selected, the submenu displays as a drop-down list.
+When used with **ContextMenu**, a menu item with a submenu is inserted on the context menu.
+In both cases, individual submenu items can either execute a JavaScript function or show a task pane.
+Only one level of submenus is supported at this time.

 O exemplo a seguir mostra como definir um item de menu com dois itens de submenu.
-O primeiro item do submenu mostra um painel de tarefas e o segundo item executa uma função JavaScript.
-No elemento **\<Control\>** :
+O primeiro item do submenu mostra um painel de tarefas e o segundo item executa uma função JavaScript. **\<Control\>** No elemento:

 - O atributo **xsi:type** é obrigatório e deve ser definido como **Menu**.
 - O atributo **id** é uma cadeia de caracteres com, no máximo, 125 caracteres.